 If you or someone you love has suffered a concussion or other traumatic brain injury, you may be able to receive compensation from the person or parties responsible.
 By pursuing a personal injury lawsuit, you could be eligible to have the costs of your injury covered, including your medical bills, rehabilitation and physical therapy costs, behavioral or psychological treatment expenses, and more, as well as compensation for your loss of function and your pain and suffering, too.

 To speak to an experienced attorney who cares about finding justice for the victims of traumatic brain injuries and their families, the Law Office of Kenneth E. Berger is here to help you today.
-Our office is conveniently located in Columbia, and we proudly serve the Sumter, Florence, and Myrtle Beach areas, as well as the entire state of South Carolina.
-Reach out to us by phone, send us an email, or just click the live chat box on this page and arrange a consultation with us today.
+Our office is conveniently located in Columbia, and we proudly serve the Lexington, Florence, and Myrtle Beach areas, as well as the entire state of South Carolina and beyond.
+Reach out to us by phone, send us an email, or just click the live chat box on this page and arrange a free consultation with us today.